saschazepter/hg/rust/README.rst

   checking Rust extensions (installed) checking module policy (rust+c-allow)

+**note: the HGWITHRUSTEXT environment variable is deprecated and will be removed in Mercurial 7.1, do not use it.**
 If the environment variable ``HGWITHRUSTEXT=cpython`` is set, the Rust extension will be used by default unless ``--no-rust``.